 Nature of Business.
-Gevo, Inc. ("Gevo" or the "Company," which, unless otherwise indicated, refers to Gevo, Inc. and its subsidiaries) is a growth-oriented renewable fuels company that is commercializing the next generation of renewable low-carbon liquid transportation fuels with the potential to achieve "net zero" greenhouse gas ("GHG") footprint and address global needs of reducing GHG emissions with sustainable alternatives to petroleum fuels.
+Gevo, Inc. ("Gevo" or the "Company," which, unless otherwise indicated, refers to Gevo, Inc. and its subsidiaries) is a growth-oriented renewable fuels company that is commercializing the next generation of renewable low-carbon liquid transportation fuels with the potential to achieve a "net zero" greenhouse gas ("GHG") footprint and address global needs of reducing GHG emissions with sustainable alternatives to petroleum fuels.
 As next generation renewable fuels, Gevo's hydrocarbon transportation fuels have the advantage of being "drop-in" substitutes for conventional fuels that are derived from crude oil, working seamlessly and without modification in existing fossil-fuel based engines, supply chains and storage infrastructure.
-In addition to the potential of net zero carbon emissions across the whole of the fuel life-cycle, Gevo's renewable fuels eliminate other pollutants associated with the burning of traditional fossil fuels such as particulates and sulfur, while delivering superior performance.
+In addition to the potential of net zero carbon emissions across the whole fuel life-cycle, Gevo's renewable fuels eliminate other pollutants associated with the burning of traditional fossil fuels such as particulates and sulfur, while delivering superior performance.
 Gevo believes that the world is substantially under-supplied with low-carbon, drop-in renewable fuels that can be immediately used in existing transportation engines and infrastructure, and Gevo is uniquely positioned to grow in serving that demand.

-Gevo's production processes and fuel products have been proven to work.
 Gevo uses low-carbon, renewable resource-based carbohydrates as raw materials.
 In the near-term, Gevo's feedstocks will primarily consist of non-food corn.
 As Gevo's technology is applied globally, feedstocks can consist of sugar cane, molasses or other cellulosic sugars derived from wood, agricultural residues and waste.
 Gevo's patented fermentation yeast biocatalyst produces isobutanol, a four-carbon alcohol, via the fermentation of renewable plant biomass carbohydrates.
-The resulting renewable isobutanol has a variety of direct applications but, more importantly to Gevo's fundamental strategy, serves as a building block to make renewable gasoline and jet fuel using simple and common chemical conversion processes.
-Gevo also plans to reduce or eliminate fossil-based process energy inputs by replacing them with renewable energy such as wind-powered electricity and renewable natural gas ("RNG").
+The resulting renewable isobutanol has a variety of direct applications but, more importantly to Gevo's fundamental strategy, serves as a building block to make renewable isooctane (which we refer to as a renewable premium gasoline) and renewable jet fuel using simple and common chemical conversion processes.
+Gevo also reduces or eliminates fossil-based process energy inputs by replacing them with renewable energy such as wind-powered electricity and renewable natural gas ("RNG").